Cutter1998/MyLookAi/README.md

 # MyLookAi

-Generate an image of yourself wearing a specified or random outfit, then have our AI assistant find similar real-life items of clothing online for you to select from.
+Generate an image of a model wearing a specified outfit

 Instructions
 ============